Struggling with bad breath? You’re not alone.

 Note: All fluoride-toothpaste concentrations may vary in different toothpastes.
 Be sure to check the packaging before buying.

 By the end of the day, your decision to use fluoride-containing toothpaste may come down to personal preference.
-Top that off with daily brushing and flossing and a low-sugar diet, and you’ll have the best decay protection and feel less sensitive around in no time!
+Top that off with daily brushing and flossing and a low-sugar diet, and you’ll have the best decay protection and feel less sensitivity in no time!

 Choosing a toothpaste is not so straightforward.
 With vast and varied toothpaste products currently available on the market, you may feel overwhelmed with so many choices.

-Whitening formulas, natural alternatives and even fluoride-free options are just a few of them to name the least.
+Whitening formulas, natural alternatives and even fluoride-free options are just a few of them.
 But the take-home message is to try your best to look past the fancy packaging and think about what your teeth and gums need.

 Here’s one approach you can take.
 Choosing a toothpaste with the following ingredients: